 If you’re planning to have surgery, you probably know that your surgeon is not the only person who will be taking care of you.
 An entire team of physicians, nurses, and other medical professionals will be working together to make sure your surgery and recovery are safe and successful.

-One of the key members of that medical team is the physician anesthesiologist.
+One of the key members of that medical team is the anesthesiologist, a medical doctor who specializes in anesthesia, pain management, and critical care medicine.
 This physician often leads the Anesthesia Care Team, which might include nurse anesthetists, anesthesiologist assistants, and anesthesiology resident physicians who will guide you throughout your entire surgical experience — before, during, and after the procedure.

 An entire team of physicians, nurses, and other medical professionals will be working together to make sure your surgery and recovery are safe and successful.

 The day of your surgery, the anesthesiologist and other members of the Anesthesia Care Team will meet with you to review your medical information and tell you what to expect from your surgery and recovery.
 After they’ve answered your questions and you’ve answered theirs, you may be given medication to relax.
 The anesthesiologist will then administer your anesthesia for the surgery.

 While your surgeon is performing your procedure, your Anesthesia Care Team will be taking care of you.
 You will be monitored carefully throughout the surgery to make sure your breathing, heart rate, and other systems are normal and steady.
 While a nurse anesthetist or anesthesiologist assistant or resident may be involved, an anesthesiologist supervises the monitoring and is always readily available in case you experience any complications while under anesthesia.